remkus/genesis-translations/readme.txt

 Donate link: https://remkus.devries.frl/donate/
 Tags: genesis, translations,
 Requires at least: 4.3
-Tested up to: 5.0
+Tested up to: 5.0.2
-Stable tag: 2.7.1
+Stable tag: 2.7.2

 This plugin translates the Genesis Framework into one of the available languages.

 == Description ==

 This plugin translates the Genesis Framework into one of the available languages.
 No need to fuss about with your `functions.php` file or uploading `.mo` and `.po` files.
 Just install this plugin et voil&aacute;!
-If you're curious about the status of your translations you can check out the translations here: http://translate.studiopress.com/ and if you'd like the improve your language you will need to register [here](https://translations.studiopress.com/) first.
+If you're curious about the status of your translations you can check out the [translations here](https://translate.studiopress.com/) and if you'd like the improve your language you will need to register [here](https://translations.studiopress.com/) first.

-Check https://translate.studiopress.com to see which languages are currrently supported and how far along the translations are.
+Check [Translate StudioPress](https://translate.studiopress.com) to see which languages are currrently supported and how far along the translations are.

 So you don't see your language up here and you would like to see it added?
-[Please contact me](http://forsitemedia.net/contact/ "Please contact me") and we'll get you sorted.
+[Please contact me](https://remkus.devries.frl/contact/ "Please contact me") and we'll get you sorted.

 This plugin only works on the [Genesis Framework](https://remkus.devries.frl/recommends/genesis/ "Genesis Framework").